- Search The Registry

-*Roberta Flack was born this date in 1937.
+*Roberta Flack was born on this date in 1937.
 She is a Black singer and educator.

-From in Asheville, NC, she earned a BA degree in Music from Howard University, and taught high school Music and English briefly in North Carolina.
-Flack began her professional career recording for Atlantic Records without much success, until one of her earliest recordings, "The First Time Ever I Saw Your Face", (1969) was included on the soundtrack to the movie Play Misty for Me; it became a #1 hit in 1972.
-Flack soon began working with Donnie Hathaway, with her second number one hit being "Killing Me Softly with His Song" (1973).
+From Asheville, NC, she earned a BA degree in Music from Howard University and briefly taught high school Music and English in North Carolina.
+Flack began her professional career recording for Atlantic Records without much success until one of her earliest recordings, "The First Time Ever I Saw Your Face" (1969), was included on the soundtrack to the movie Play Misty for Me; it became a #1 hit in 1972.
+Flack soon began working with Donnie Hathaway, with her second number-one hit being "Killing Me Softly with His Song" (1973).
 She and Hathaway continued recording successfully together until Hathaway's suicide in 1979.

-She then began working with Peabo Bryson with the charted song "Tonight I Celebrate My Love" 1983, and "Set the Night to Music" 1991; a duet with Maxi Priest.
-She is the aunt of Rory Flack Burghardt, a well-known professional ice-skater.
-She regularly plays to appreciative audiences around the world, and had the pleasure of appearing recently with the National Symphony Orchestra in Washington DC, conducted by Marvin Hamlisch.
-In February 2009, Ms. Flack performed with critically acclaimed orchestras in Australia, including the Melbourne, Queensland, Adelaide, Tasmanian, West Australian and Sydney Symphonies.
+She then began working with Peabo Bryson with the charted song "Tonight I Celebrate My Love" 1983 and "Set the Night to Music" 1991, a duet with Maxi Priest.
+She is the aunt of Rory Flack Burghardt, a well-known professional ice skater.
+She regularly plays to appreciative audiences worldwide and had the pleasure of appearing recently with the National Symphony Orchestra in Washington, DC, conducted by Marvin Hamlisch.
+In February 2009, Ms. Flack performed with critically acclaimed orchestras in Australia, including the Melbourne, Queensland, Adelaide, Tasmanian, West Australian, and Sydney Symphonies.